Guide to Acute Liver Failure

 • Vomiting

 Because many of these symptoms can be associated with other conditions, it can be difficult to detect signs of acute liver failure.
-However, if you develop jaundice, abdominal pain, or unusual changes in your mental state, go to a doctor immediately.
+However, if you develop jaundice or unusual changes in your mental state, go to a doctor immediately.
 Acute liver failure can develop quickly and can be fatal.

 Diagnosis